Thomasan1999/number-range/README.md

 # NumericRange

-NumericRange is a library supporting number ranges between two real numbers called bounds.
+NumericRange is a library supporting numeric ranges between two real numbers called bounds.
 The upper bound is the maximal value of the range, the lower bound is the minimal value
 .
 The
  object itself is not an array of numbers contained in the range but instead is an